Blended learning: History

+While the first distance learning programs were introduced in the 1840s, technology-facilitated learning did not exist before the 1970s.
 Technology-based training emerged as an alternative to instructor-led training in the 1960s on mainframes and mini-computers.
 The major advantage that blended learning offers is scale, whereas one instructor can only teach so many people.
 One example is PLATO (Programmed Logic for Automatic Teaching Operations), a system developed by the University of Illinois and Control Data.
 PLATO in particular had a long history of innovations and offered coursework from elementary to the college level.
-Mainframe-based training had a number of interface limitations that gave way to satellite-based live video in the 1970s.
-The advantage here was serving people who were not as computer literate.
-The major challenge was the expense required to make this work.

-In the early 1990s, CD-ROMs emerged as a dominant form of providing technology-based learning as bandwidth through 56k modems wasn't able to support very high quality sound and video.
-The limitation to CD-ROMs was tracking completion of coursework, so learning management systems emerged as a way to facilitate progress tracking.
-The aviation industry used this heavily to track how well one did on courses, how much time was spent, and where someone left off.
-AICC, Aviation Industry Computer-Based Training Committee, was formed in 1988 and companies such as Boeing used CD-ROMs to provide training for personnel.
+Satellite-based live video and CD-ROM based education delivery systems became popular as a way to solve issues with scale.
+Becoming a popular method in the late 1980s and early 1990s, CD-ROMs emerged as a dominant form of providing technology-based learning as bandwidth through 56k modems wasn't able to support very high quality sound and video.

 Modern blended learning is delivered online, although CD-ROMs could feasibly still be used if a learning management system meets an institution's standards.
 Some examples of channels through which online blending learning can be delivered include webcasting (synchronous and asynchronous) and online video (live and recorded).

 Solutions such as Khan Academy have been used in classrooms to serve as platforms for blended learning.